CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course5/module5.md

 - One row for each subnet (Administration, Sales, IT).
 - Each subnet name's subnet address, mask, and IP address range.
 - No additional text beyond the table.

+## Task 3: Analyze HTTP/HTTPS Website Traffic for Using Wireshark
+Scenario: After implementing the network design in Task 1 and configuring the IP addresses and subnets during Task 2, TechSafe Ltd. needs you to monitor network usage related to website that their employees might access.
+Your task is to capture and analyze HTTP/HTTPS traffic from one of the following websites to identify and understand the data flow related to these two services.

+### Deliverables: Submit one screenshots of your Wireshark analysis:
+Screenshot of the Wireshark application displaying filtered traffic.